 Methods of both land and marine archeology have been implemented in excavating through five layers below ground level.

 Two distinct construction periods of the city walls were identified by the researchers, both dating back to the Classical era, starting from the 4th century BC.

 Other findings from the excavation have included various pottery and marble fragments as well as an unidentified copper coin.

 The marine excavation activities took place in September and October of 2020.
-This was the fifth consecutive year of research in the area, with the current three-year project scheduled to conclude within 2022.
+This was the fifth consecutive year of research in the area.
+The project was completed by 2022.